Zelhorst92/GeKnoQu/TESTING.md

     *   The user expects to see the users final score on the end of the quiz.
     *   The user expects to see how far along the user is on the quiz.
 *   ### Intention
     *   The intention is to show the user what score the user has and how far along the user is in the quiz.
 This is done via a simple question and score counter in the top of the gamesection.
-A good answer increases the score with one point while a wrong answer does not increase score.
+A correct answer increases the score with one point while a wrong answer does not increase score.
 The progress advances with one on loading a new question.
 *   ### Test
+    *   See if question counter increases by one upon next question.
+    *   See if score counter increases by one upon giving a correct answer.
+    *   See if score counter does not increase upon giving an incorrect answer.
+    *   See if end score is given correctly on game end.
 *   ### Result
+    *   All works as intended.
 *   ### Bugs
+    *   None.
 *   ### Comments
+    *   None.

 [Back to top](#testing-and-bugreports)